Every employer must verify the identity and authorization to work of every employee by completing an I-9 for each new hire after November 6, 1986.

 - Both civil and criminal penalties can be imposed for I-9 paperwork violations, unlawful employment, and discriminatory practices.
 The monetary penalties are adjusted periodically but range from a few hundred dollars to thousands of dollars, depending on the severity and frequency of the violations.
 Criminal sanctions can be imposed for a pattern or practice of unlawful employment.

-MJB Immigration (formerly known as Sharon & Kálnoki LLC) is available to perform Workforce Compliance/I-9 Audit Review.
+Martin Jolic and Associates, LLC is available to perform Workforce Compliance/I-9 Audit Review.
 Please feel free to contact our office with any concerns/questions.